michaeldavisking/Hello/transmutation_page.md

 ## Transmutation

 **Introduction**

 Transmutation was a 2024 Game Development Class Project.
 It is a five to seven minute horror experience where the player has been called by a research colleague to recover their documents after an experiment gone wrong.
+They have to collect keys to unlock doors leading to the documents and are killed by a monster before they have recover anything or escape from the manison.

 **Development**